Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 8

 26th by J. L. Mussina, Deputy Prothono-

-tary of Lycomingcounty ; Philip Krebs
+tary of Lycoming county ; Philip Krebs

-——Speaking of the fair of the Reli- |
+under the direction of the ladies of the

 congregation, was quite a pleasant and

-enjoyable occasion.
-The Pleasant Gap
+enjoyable occasion The Pleasant Gap

 Cornet Band was present and has the